 X-Axis and Y-Axis- You can format the labels, titles, and gridlines of the X and Y axes to make the visual easier to understand.

-• Title – Add or edit the title for X & Y axes and can adjust its font size, color and alignment.
+- Title – Add or edit the title for X & Y axes and can adjust its font size, color and alignment.

-• Axes Type – Choose between “Categorical” (Text based fields) or “Continuous” (numerical data) for both axes.
+- Axes Type – Choose between “Categorical” (Text-based fields) or “Continuous” (numerical data) for both axes.

 Legend – You can show or hide the legend, which explains the colors or categories used in the visual.
 Customize the position of the legend, adjust the font size, color and can add title to the legend.

 Gridlines – Customize the appearance of gridlines (Dotted, Solid, Dashed).
+You can also customize the gridline color, transparency, and width to improve readability while keeping the report visually clean.

 Zoom slider - It allows you to adjust the level of zoom or magnification applied to a visual or data visualization.
 By using the zoom slider, you can focus on specific parts of the visual to see more detailed information or zoom out to get a broader view of the data.

 Data Labels- You can choose to show or hide data labels on the visual to display the actual values directly on the elements.
 You can control the position of data labels to avoid overlap and enhance readability.
+Recent Power BI updates provide additional formatting options such as display units, decimal precision, background color, and series-level customization for supported visuals.

 Customizing the plot area background helps you align the visual with your report's theme and design, making it more engaging and effective in conveying insights from your data.